-“Howard F. Bresee
+Howard F. Bresee

-“Chief Information Bureau”
+Chief Information Bureau”

 On August 8, 1944, Frank was then returned to Bilibid Prison in Manila where he had contact with Zenon Bardowski and James Griffin.
 This was the first time in over two years that he had contact with other members of Company B. To Frank, both men looked to be in bad shape.
-It was at this time that he received a red cross package that had not been raided containing vitamin pills and clothing.
+It was at this time that he received a Red Cross package that had not been raided containing vitamin pills and clothing.
 He gave each one of them a handful of vitamin pills.
 He also received winter clothing in the package which at the time seemed very funny since he was in the Philippines.

+The ships sailed and once at sea, the convoy was hunted by American submarines.
 As the ship made its way to Japan men died of sickness and starvation.
 With each death, there was more room in the ship’s hold.
 The bodies of the dead were hosted out of the hold by ropes and dumped in the sea.
 The suction of the ship’s propellers pulled the bodies into them and resulted in the bodies being cut up.

 The floors of the barracks were packed dirt with a center aisle.
 There were covered walkways, without sides, that connected the barracks.
 To heat the barracks, there was a small potbelly stove.
 If they were lucky, the Japanese gave them enough wood for an hour’s heat.
 The POWs – who worked in the foundry – stole coal knowing that if they were caught they would be beaten.
 The barracks were not insulated and the heavy snow – which was as deep as 10 feet – served as insulation.

 Other buildings in the camp were two buildings that served as a hospital for the POWs and an “L” shaped building that was the kitchen and POW bath.
 The latrines were three low buildings, and there was one building that served as the camp office.
 The POWs spent several days setting up the camp.